AliceO2Group/ReadoutCard/README.md

 Permissions
 -------------------
 The library must be run either by root users, or users part of the group 'pda'.
-In case of 'pda' group users, make sure the `/dev/shm/alice_o2` and `/mnt/hugetlbfs/alice_o2` directories have sufficient permissions that allow those users to create/read/write files.
-Also, the PDA kernel module must be inserted as root in any case.
+The PDA kernel module must be inserted as root in any case.

 ALICE Low-level Front-end (ALF) DIM Server